Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 Starting the service

-Percona Server isn’t started automatically on RHEL and CentOS after it gets installed.
+Percona Server for MySQL isn’t started automatically on RHEL and CentOS after it gets installed.
 You should start it by running:

 service mysql start